-FedEx is America's second largest package delivery service (after UPS), and one of the top three worldwide with a network that covers 220 countries as well as every address in the United States.
+FedEx is traditionally America's second largest package delivery service (after UPS), and one of the top three worldwide with a network that covers 220 countries as well as every address in the United States.
 It leads the market in overnight express delivery and claims to operate the world's largest all-cargo airline, in addition to its extensive ground service in North America.
 The group also controls the global retail chain FedEx Office - formerly Kinko's - with almost 9,000 outlets offering a range of business-oriented printing, copying and postal services.
 In 2015, the group announced plans to acquire European rival TNT Express for €4.4bn, significantly boosting its presence in that region.
-FedEx revenues for the year to May 2016 reached a record $50.4bn.
-Proforma revenues including a full year of TNT would have been almost $58bn.
-The company handled an average of 11.7m packages every day by land and by air during the year, including 25m a day over the peak holiday season.
+That deal completed in May 2016.
+TNT continues to operate as a separate brand in Europe.
+That gave a significant lift to revenues, which hit a record $65.5bn for the year to May 2018, now only marginally behind arch-rival UPS.
+The company handled an average of 14.3m packages every day by land and by air during the year, including 25m a day over the peak holiday season.
 The company is still led by chairman & CEO Frederick W Smith, who founded Federal Express Corporation in 1971 at the age of just 27.
 Exploiting his keen interest in aviation, he set out to offer the first overnight air delivery service, initially covering 25 US cities.
 The business gradually expanded, adding an international service in the early 1980s.
 It moved beyond express delivery for the first time in 1998 with the purchase of Caliber System, which owned several ground freight services.
 Kinko's was acquired in 2004.
-Adbrands does not currently offer a business profile for this company but subscribers may access account assignments and contact information.
+Subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Which agencies handle advertising & marketing for FedEx?
 Find out more from Adbrands Account Assignments